-Sliding mode control (SMC) commenced in the Soviet Union in the late 1950s, but this new control technique was not published until the publications [70] and [113].
+SMC commenced in the Soviet Union somewhere in the late 1950s, but this new control technique was not published until the publications [55] and [99].
 Then, the sliding mode research community expanded quickly and the number of publications on this control framework grew correspondingly.
-Due to the fact that SMC relies on an infinite switching frequency of the input signal, it is inherently a continuous-time control strategy.
-However, the infinite switching is not achievable in real applications, especially for discrete-time controllers whose input signal can only be varied at the sampling instances.
-This fact limits the switching frequency to the discrete-time system's sampling frequency.
-It is worth noting that in a number of applications the assumption of an infinite switching frequency can be relatively justified.
+Due to this fact that SMC relies on an infinite switching frequency of the input signal, it is inherently a continuous-time control strategy.
+However, this matter can never be met in real applications, especially, for discrete-time controllers which the input signal can only be varied at the sampling instances.
+Hence, this fact limits the switching frequency to the discretetime system's sampling frequency.
+However, in a large number of applications the assumption of an infinite switching frequency can be justified, relatively.
 In the case that the sampling rate is much faster than the dynamics of the system under control, the influence of the bounded switching frequency will be confined.
-It is thus a usual approach to design sliding mode controllers in the continuous-time domain, even if the system is computer-aided-controlled [149], regarded as continuous-time sliding mode controller (CSMC), since it is designed according to a continuous-time model of the system, regardless of the sampling issue.
+It is thus a usual approach to design sliding mode controllers in the continuous-time domain, even if the system is computer-aided-controlled [135], regarding as Continuous-Time Sliding Mode Controller (CSMC), since it is designed according to a continuous-time model of the system, regardless of the sampling issue.
 However, the effectiveness of the obtained controller will, in addition to many other parameters, strongly depend on the sampling frequency.
-It means that the faster sampling is performed, the less the influence of the sampling rate will be.
-More importantly, for a relatively low sampling frequency, the limited switching frequency may result in undesirable effects on the input signal or even instability of the closedloop system.
+It means that the faster the sampling is performed, the smaller the influence of the sampling rate will be.
+More importantly, for a relatively low sampling frequency, the limited switching frequency may result in undesirable effects in the input signal or even instability of the closed-loop system.

-Alternatively, the idea of discrete-time sliding mode control (DSMC) has been proposed in literature, which is significantly different from its continuous-time counterpart; see [83] for more information.
-The results presented in e.g. [83] demonstrate that an appropriate choice of sliding surface, used with the equivalent control, can ensure a bounded motion about the surface in the presence of bounded matched uncertainty.
-Notice also that from this viewpoint, the DSMC problem can be seen as a robust optimal control problem and is related to discrete-time Lyapunov min-max problems [83].
-The problem is to select, among all possible feedback controllers, the feedback gain that minimizes the worst case effect of the uncertainty on the Lyapunov difference function [83].
-Moreover, the discrete-time equivalent control law can be considered as a solution of the discrete-time linear quadratic regulator (LQR) problem under the assumption of cheap control; that is, no penalty is assigned to the control effort in the cost function.
+Alternatively, the idea of discrete-time sliding mode control (DSMC) has been proposed in the literature; see [68] for more information, which is significantly different from its continuous-time counterpart.
+The results presented in e.g. [68] demonstrate that an appropriate choice of sliding surface, used with the equivalent control, can ensure a bounded motion about the surface in the presence of bounded matched uncertainty.
+Notice also that from this viewpoint, the DSMC problem can be seen as a robust optimal control problem and is related to discrete-time Lyapunov min-max problems [68].
+The problem is to select, among all possible feedback controllers, the feedback gain that minimizes the worst case effect of the uncertainty on the Lyapunov difference function [68].
+Moreover, the discrete-time equivalent control law can be considered as a solution of discrete-time LQR problem under the assumption of cheap control; that is, no penalty is assigned to the control effort in the cost function.